 rather a realisation of something found already in the Vedic hymns.
 The Bhagavadgītā professes to sum up the teachings of the Upaniṣads.
 We have in the Epics the meeting-point of the religious conceptions of the highest import with the early nature worship.
 To respect the spirit of reverence in man for the ancient makes for the success of the new.1 The old spirit is maintained, though not the old forms.
 This tendency to preserve the type has led to the fashionable remark that India is immobile.
 The mind of man never stands still, though it admits of no absolute breach with the past.

+This respect for the past has produced a regular continuity in Indian thought, where the ages are bound each to each by natural piety.
 The Hindu culture is a product of ages of change wrought by hundreds of generations, of which some are long, stale and others short, quick and joyous, where each has added something of quality to the great rich tradition which is yet alive, though it bears within it the marks of the dead past.
 The career of Indian philosophy has been compared to the course of a stream which, tumbling joyfully from its source among the northern mountain tops, rushes through the shadowy valleys and plains, catching the lesser streams in its imperious current, till it sweeps increased to majesty and serene power through the lands and peoples whose fortunes it affects, bearing a thousand ships on its bosom.
 Who knows whether and when this mighty stream which yet flows on with tumult and rejoicing will pass into the ocean, the father of all streams ?

 There are not wanting Indian thinkers who look upon the whole of Indian philosophy as one system of continuous revelation.
 They believe that each civilisation is working out some divine thought which is natural to it.
 There is